makersacademy/CV/README.md

 * Further work history on request.

 ## Interests
-- An extreme sport fanatic and a family guy who is very excited and focused to become an outstanding software engineer.
+- An extreme sport fanatic and family guy who is very excited and focused to become an outstanding software engineer.
 - Kitesurfing, snowboarding, surfing and more kitesurfing.
 - All things techie, reading and watching clips about what is happening in this area.
 - Photography and travelling.